flash62au/EngineDriver_Home/docs/operation/operation.rst

   .. note::
     :class: note-ed-hidden-title

-    See the `Functions page <./gamepads.html>`_ for information on changing the Functions and Function Labels.
+    See the :doc:`Functions page <../configuration/functions>` for information on changing the Functions and Function Labels.

   **Functions in consists**